anushasridhar0930-oss/SkillOrbit-Minor-Project-SpendDNA/README.md

 c) Computing Monthly trends in expenditure on each category
 d) Concluding that Rahul is not at all a saver and spends too much

 This project was a good learning experience.
 There were restrictions on the liabraries that I was allowed to import to conduct this analysis.
 This made the project a bigger challenge.
+The only things I was allowed to use for this analysis were Python Fundamentals (variables, types, conditionals, loops, functions, f-strings, split, map, lambda), Lists, tuples, sets, dictionaries, comprehensions, NumPy, Pandas, datetime module.
 I was not allowed to use pandas-profiling, ydata-profiling, sweetviz, autoviz, matplotlib, seaborn, scikit-learn, scipy.stats, and other statsmodels which are helpful for visualization.
 It was a little tough to create archetypes, but, from the previous project's practice, I was able to do it properly.

 Please Note: